Felix-Pedro/CommitCraft/docs/recipes.md

 ################ End of the diff ################

 Clues:
-  This commit focous on a new feature: Added dark mode
+  This commit focus on a new feature: Added dark mode
 ```

 The AI sees both the code changes and the contextual hints, allowing it to generate more accurate commit messages.